Rose BC: 2025

 In their ninth game of the season, Rose won against the only previously undefeated team, Lunar Owls.
 In this game, Angel Reese was the first player in Unrivaled history to achieve a 20-20 game, with 22 points and 21 rebounds.

 Chelsea Gray was voted to the First Team, leading Unrivaled in game-winning shots with six.
 She scored her seventh game winner in the semifinals, finishing with 39 points, the most by one player in any game.
 Angel Reese was voted to the Second Team, leading the league in rebounds and being one of four players to average a double double.

 Angel Reese earned Defensive Player of the Year.
 She led the team in blocks and played a key role in the league's best scoring defense.

 Rose won the first ever Unrivaled championship.
 Brittney Sykes led the team in scoring with 21 points, achieving her season high, and the game winning basket.
 Chelsea Gray was named Finals MVP.

+2026

+On tour in Philadelphia on January 30, the game against Lunar Owls broke the all-time attendance record for a professional women's basketball game, with an audience of 21,490.

+In the win against Laces during the race for remaining playoff spots, Chelsea Gray tied Marina Mabrey's record of 10 three-pointers made in a game.
+Gray topped the league in assists, averaging 6.1 per game.
+She was named League MVP.